|

 Cornelius Whitehouse appeared to have

-several trademarks, some of which are featured here, they also
+several trademarks, some of which are featured here.

 I have now added two letterheads dating